HallaSurvivor/dotfiles/README.md

 ## Installation

 I keep two branches active, one for my personal computer, and one for the andrew machines at CMU.
-The andrew one is substantially more portable, but I try to keep them both pretty dependence free.
+The andrew one is substantially smaller, but I try to keep them both pretty dependence free.

 * Clone wherever you like (intended ~/dotfiles) and change bashrc to reflect this.